abchoudhary/BDD_Framework/README.md

       Then  Some outcome
   ```
 * __Steps__: directory with python implementation for the scenarios.
   * For every step in a scenario, we have to write step definition methods in the steps file.
+For Example: feature_file_steps.py
   ```
-  Example: feature_file_steps.py
   from behave import *
   from selenium import webdriver